-Discussion of Architecture Design on “Big Data” Issue

-[All in one approach or distributed approach?]

---- [Amazon’s biggest VM can host 48TB but may be too expensive]

---- [Nature of computing demand: autoscaling? load-balancing?]

---- [Costs issue]

-Server Hosting Costs:
+We have found hosting geospatial datasets services on Amazon’s cloud to be feasible for vector data.
+In this case, we were able to take advantage of the full range of Amazon features, particularly load balancing and autoscaling.
+With larger data sets, such as UAVSAR data, storage becomes a concern for both technical architecture and cost.
+We examined here a solution in which storage can be separated from the Web service using the cascading capabilities of OGC services.

 Our analyses Identified the major cost was associated with hosting a server running (24x7).
 Amazon continues to lower prices on its AWS offerings.
-Based on the latest pricing, the cost of reserving a single m1.medium Linux server instance as used for our Geoserver test case is under $600 per year ($338 one-time upfront payment + $21 monthly fee = $590).
+Based on the latest pricing, the cost of reserving a single m1.medium Linux server instance as used for our vector-data Geoserver test case is under $600 per year ($338 one-time upfront payment + $21 monthly fee = $590).

 Amazon ELB and AS model serves extremely well for computing needs of emergency responses, where the application server usage is generally very light but spikes quickly in case of a natural disaster or emergency.